TDS in Nestlé Waters' Brands

 How Do TDS Levels Impact the Taste of Water?

 Water with high TDS levels tends to have a softer taste, while water with lower levels of TDS generally has a neutral, crisp taste.
-This is why taste varies in brands like Aqua Panna to Poland Spring to Perrier.
+This is why taste varies in brands like Arrowhead to Poland Spring to Zephyrhills.
 For most people, these differences are small, but in a side-by-side taste test, can be noticeable.

 Because TDS is largely dependent on the geology of the region from which the water is sourced, people usually have a preference for the taste of the water that they grew up drinking.
 For example, Florida is rich in limestone, causing drinking water, on the whole, to have higher TDS levels.
 Subsequently, Floridians tend to prefer water with more minerals because it’s what they’re used to.
 When it comes to brands of bottled water, people often prefer brands that remind them of the taste of home.